 Houston Tax Attorney

-If the IRS fails to mail or mails a notice to a taxpayer and uses the wrong address, should the taxpayer be faulted for missing the deadline set out in the IRS notice?
-The Seventh Circuit Court of Appeals says “yes” in Adolphson v.
-Commissioner, No. 15-2242.
+If the IRS fails to mail or mails a required collection notice to a taxpayer using the wrong address, should the taxpayer be able to get a court ruling invalidating the IRS’s subsequent collection efforts?
+The court addresses this in Adolphson v.
+Commissioner, No. 15-2242 (7th Cir.
+2016).

-- The IRS “issued” a Notice of Intent to Levy to the taxpayer, but it could not prove that it mailed the notice and it eventually conceded that the notice was sent to the wrong address.
+The IRS “issued” a Notice of Intent to Levy to the taxpayer, but it could not prove that it mailed the notice.
+The IRS eventually conceded that the notice was sent to the wrong address.

-- The taxpayer missed the 30 day period to respond to the IRS notice to request a CDP hearing.
+Given that he did not receive the notice, the taxpayer missed the 30 day period to respond to the IRS notice by requesting a CDP hearing.

-- The IRS levied on the taxpayer’s assets.
+The IRS then levied on the taxpayer’s assets.

-The process whereby a taxpayer files a petition with the U.S. Tax Court and then asks the court to dismiss their own petition is not new.
-It is also not something that is found in the Code.
-It is a process that has been developed in the case law.
-As noted by the Seventh Circuit, there are quite a we court cases where the U.S. Tax Court invalidated IRS’s levies after the taxpayer filed his petition and the court dismissed it.
+This is not a new technique for challenging IRS collection actions.
+As noted by the Seventh Circuit’s court opinion, there are quite a we court cases where the U.S. Tax Court invalidated IRS’s levies after the taxpayer filed his petition and the court dismissed it.